Change your font size

 DONATIONS pdf

-High Five to HistoryIn 1944, Friends of the Colored Library" donated $1.00 to build the library.
-Now we are asking you for a donation of $5.00 or more to continue the legacy to build the Portsmouth African American Museum and Cultural Center.
+High Five to HistoryIn 1944, Friends of the Colored Library" donated $1.00 toward building the Colored library.
+Now we are asking for a donation of $5.00 or more to continue our "High Five for History" legacy campaign to continue support of the Portsmouth African American Museum and Cultural Center.

 African Americans in Portsmouth built a strong, insulated community because they were cognizant of the need to look inward.
 Whether assisting the pre-Civil War escapes through the Underground Railroad, forming banks, publishing a newspaper, or providing recreational facilities, Portsmouth's African Americans created one of the most stable middle-class black communities in America.
 Early 20th-century leaders such as Dr. William Reid, Nancy T. Wheeler, and the Reverend Harvey N. Johnson Sr. were civic models and guiding forces for a community emerging from the ravages of slavery, and enduring the hardships of segregation.
 Available from the authors, on the Internet, or through your local bookstore.